eyedeekay/hoarderMediaOS/README.md

 is widely accepted.
 But in other cases very consequential cases, it's not even acknowledged.

 I am a very slow essay writer.
+But this doesn't really require a readme per se yet, and I'm not above moving it entirely if it turns out it does.
+Mostly, this is how I turn out my LiveCD's.
+I don't care if you use it at all.